bpvickers/csv_decision/README.md

 or an array of arrays.

 `csv_decision` has many useful features:
- * able to parse and load into memory one or more (planed feature) CSV files for subsequent processing
+ * able to parse and load into memory one or more CSV files for subsequent processing
+ * all CSV cells are parsed for correctness, and helpful error messages generated for bad inputs
  * either returns the first matching row as a hash, or accumulates all matches as an array of hashes (planed feature)
- * can use regular expressions, Ruby-style ranges (planed feature) and function calls (planed feature) to implement complex matching logic
+ * can use regular expressions, Ruby-style ranges and column symbol expressions (planed feature)
- * all CSV cells are parsed for correctness, and helpful error messages generated for bad inputs
- * can be safely extended with user-defined Ruby functions for tailored logic (planed feature)
  * excellent decision-time performance
+ * can be safely extended with user-defined Ruby functions for tailored logic (planed feature) to implement complex matching logic
  * input columns may be indexed for fast lookup performance (planed feature)

  ### Why use CSV Decision?